-Act as an advocate to promotion the interests of the community.
+Act as an advocate to promote the interests of the community.

-- Provide advice about relevant aspect of the provision of health services, and relevant health issues, goals, priorities, plans and strategic initiatives. - Encourage community participation in programs. - Consult with other bodies that are interested in the provision of health services. - Provide advice to the Minister about any matter referred to it by the Minister or CE. - Act as trustee and participate in budget discussions and financial management or development processes; and to undertake fundraising activities (incorporated HAC).
+- Provide advice about relevant aspect of the provision of health services, and relevant health issues, goals, priorities, plans and strategic initiatives. - Encourage community participation in programs. - Consult with other bodies that are interested in the provision of health services. - Provide advice to the Minister about any matter referred to it by the Minister or CE. - Participate in consultation or assessment process associated with the selection of senior staff. - Act as trustee and participate in budget discussions and financial management or development processes; and to undertake fundraising activities (incorporated HAC). - Provide advice about the management of resources for health services; and provide assistance with fundraising activities (unincorporated HAC). - Participate in combined Health Advisory Meetings with other representatives in the state, along with conferences and forums - Involvement in Local Service planning and looking toward implementation of recommendations.